 Step 1 – Pick Your Goals

-Of course these should be things that are important to you.
+Of course, these should be things that are important to you.
 Things you will be motivated to get done either because they need doing, you enjoy doing them, or they will get you closer to another larger dream.

-These are my 2019 homestead goals:
+These are my homestead goals for this year:

 1) I will learn about beekeeping & make decisions on if they are right for us and make a beekeeping timeline.
 I have been talking about bees for years, it’s time to make up my mind!

 2) I will build a new chicken & duck coop.
-7 years ago when we built our coop we had no ideas what chickens needed and our coop is not as functional as I would like.
+7 years ago when we built our coop we had no idea what chickens needed and our coop is not as functional as I would like.
 Our current coop is also much too small for all our birds further complicating the functionality.

 3) I will renew my passion for gardening.
 Last year was so crazy, something had to give, and that was my garden.
 It was sorely neglected last year and a source of stress instead of joy.
-I will be smarter choosing plants to maximize our harvest with things my family will eat to eliminate wasted food and feelings of wasted time.
+I will be smarter in choosing plants to maximize our harvest with things my family will eat to eliminate wasted food and feelings of wasted time.
 I will take steps to protect fruits from animals so we can enjoy the fruit, not the birds!

 Take a look at how I have written my goals.
 First off – they are written.
 Write your goals down!
 It’s powerful in itself to move that thought from your brain to paper.
 Post it where you can see it often.
 Make a goal board with visual pictures of what you want to accomplish.
 Whatever works to keep your goals front & center!
 These are great motivators and reminders.